Speed: The GCS ENCS Cluster

 B.4 How do I check my job’s status?

-When a job with a job ID of 1234 is running or terminated, you can track its status using the following commands:
+When a job with a job ID of 1234 is running or terminated, you can track its status using the following commands to check its status:

 B.5 Why is my job pending when nodes are empty?